AuspeXeu/openvpn-status/README.md

 }
 ```

-_(Note: The user running the server needs to have read access to the log file.)_
+_(Note: The user running the application needs to have read access to the log file.)_

 ## Build